Philhellenism

 Philhellenism ("the love of Greek culture") was an intellectual movement prominent mostly at the turn of the 19th century.
-It contributed to the sentiments that led Europeans such as Lord Byron and Charles Nicolas Fabvier to advocate for Greek independence from the Ottoman Empire.
+It contributed to the sentiments that led Europeans such as Lord Byron, Charles Nicolas Fabvier and Richard Church to advocate for Greek independence from the Ottoman Empire.

 The later 19th-century European philhellenism was largely to be found among the Classicists.
+The study of it falls under Classical Reception Studies and is a continuation of the Classical tradition.

-Philhellenes in antiquity
+Antiquity

 In antiquity, the term philhellene ("the admirer of Greeks and everything Greek"), from the (φιλέλλην, from φίλος - philos, "friend", "lover" + Ἕλλην - Hellen, "Greek") was used to describe both non-Greeks who were fond of ancient Greek culture and Greeks who patriotically upheld their culture.
 The Liddell-Scott Greek-English Lexicon defines 'philhellene' as "fond of the Hellenes, mostly of foreign princes, as Amasis; of Parthian kings[...]; also of Hellenic tyrants, as Jason of Pherae and generally of Hellenic (Greek) patriots.
 According to Xenophon, an honorable Greek should also be a philhellene.